Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

-Corollary~\ref{cor: LimitDep} permits a standard construction of asymptotic confidence intervals for $\dep_r(R)$.
+\end{cor} \begin{proof}[Proof of Corollary~\ref{cor: LimitDep}] Since $\hat{R}_n$ in setting (GD) and $\check{R}_n$ in setting (GC) are consistent estimators of $R$, it suffices to check that $M_{R,r}$ is a continuous function of $R$.
+To do so, we need to inspect the formulas for $M_1$ and $M_2$ in Theorems~\ref{thm: DiffDep1} and~\ref{thm: DiffDep2}.
+The crucial point is that the eigenvalues and eigenvectors of the upper and lower diagonal blocks $R_1$ (dimension $p \times p$) and $R_2$ (dimension $q \times q$) depend continuously on $R$, since by assumption these two blocks have $p$ and $q$ distinct eigenvalues, respectively. \end{proof} Corollary~\ref{cor: LimitDep} permits a standard construction of asymptotic confidence intervals for $\dep_r(R)$.
 An alternative would be to employ the bootstrap as in \citet{rippl2016limit}.
-We do not develop this here in view of the satisfactory finite-sample performance (Section~\ref{sec:simu:CI}) of the confidence intervals based on the normal approximation.
+We do not develop this here in view of the satisfactory finite-sample performance (\ref{sec:simu:CI}) of the confidence intervals based on the normal approximation.

 \begin{rmk}[Zero coefficient and testing independence] If $\dep_r(R) = 0$, then necessarily $\zeta_r^2 = 0$ in Theorem~\ref{thm: LimitDep}: $\sqrt{n}(\dep_{n,r} - \dep_r(R))$ is non-negative and its limit distribution is centered normal, so the asymptotic variance must be zero.
 This means that Theorem~\ref{thm: LimitDep} and Corollary~\ref{cor: LimitDep} cannot be used to construct tests for independence.
 Instead, a higher-order result would be needed, stating weak convergence of $n \dep_{n,r}$ to a non-degenerate limit distribution, as in \citet[Theorem~2.3]{rippl2016limit}.
 Since $\dep_r(R) = 0$ does not imply independence anyway, we do not pursue this idea further. \end{rmk}